laravel/docs/collections.md

 <a name="method-union"></a>
 #### `union()` {#collection-method}

-The `union` method adds given array to the collection.
-For keys that already exist in both collection and array, the matching elements from the array will be ignored.
+The `union` method adds the given array to the collection.
+If the given array contains keys that are already in the collection, the collection's values will be preferred:

     $collection = collect([1 => ['a'], 2 => ['b']]);